 Jennifer joined Watsi on May 5th, 2016.
-Five years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jennifer's most recent donation supported Chit Htun, a 21-year-old man from Burma, to fund surgery to place a shunt for his hydrocephalus condition.
+Six years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.

 Chit Htun is a 21-year-old man from Burma who lives with his mother, two sisters and a brother.
 His mother is a homemaker, while Chit Htun and his siblings are students.
 They are supported financially by two aunties and Chit Htun's former teacher.
 Chit Htun was born with spina bifida as well as hydrocephalus.
 When Chit Htun was just over a month old, he had a shunt inserted in his brain to control hydrocephalus.
 In October 202, Chit Htun fell down the stairs in his home and hit his head during the fall.
 Since that time, he has been experiencing headaches and dizziness with occasional loss of consciousness.
 Chit Htun's mother brought him to a hospital in Yangon, where he received a CT scans showing that the original shunt was in place.
 A second shunt was inserted to help with the loss of consciousness, but the headaches and dizziness continued to be a problem.
 In October 2022, Chit Htun had a seizure, accompanied by nausea and vomiting.
 Chit Htun's mother brought him to Mae Sot Hospital, where he received a CT scan on November 28th, 2022 with the help of Burma Children Medical Fund (BCMF).
 The doctor diagnosed Chit Htun with severe chronic hydrocephalus and suspected shunt malfunction.
 BCMF is now fundraising $1,500 to help cover the cost of surgery to replace Chit Htun's current shunt.
 Chit Htun's mother shared, "My son and I have been in Mae Sot for the past two months and we are homesick already.
 I hope that he will receive surgery soon and recover from his symptoms."